surajchhetry/litepg-rs/README.md

-# minimal-rust-postgresql-driver
+# litepg-rs
-A minimal postgresql driver to learn about how database driver works.
+A minimal Rust-Based PostgreSQL Driver for Learning Purposes. **litepg-rs** is a lightweight PostgreSQL driver written in Rust, developed to explore and understand the fundamentals of database driver implementation.
+It focuses on the core aspects of establishing connections, executing queries, and handling responses directly with a PostgreSQL database.
+By stripping down to the essentials, it serves as an educational tool for developers looking to deepen their knowledge of Rust and database interaction protocols.